bartongroup/slivka/_sources/python_client.rst.txt

 Creating client
 ---------------

-Once the library is installed, you can import :class:`.SlivkaClient` form :mod:`slivka_client` module and create client instance using a single *url* argument or provide *scheme*, *auth*, *host*, *port* and *path* as individual keyword arguments.
+Once the library is installed, you can import :class:`.SlivkaClient` from :mod:`slivka_client` module and create its instance using a single *url* argument or provide *scheme*, *auth*, *host*, *port* and *path* as individual keyword arguments.

 .. warning::